Frequently Asked Questions

 A. We begin de-worming puppies at two-weeks old and repeat every two weeks until they go to their new homes.

 At six-weeks old, we vaccinate them for distemper/parvo.
 This vaccine must be repeated in a series in order to ensure immunity.
 We will provide vaccination records for your vet to pick up the vaccination schedule and conclude the series of vaccines.
 Most vets will space the vaccines out every 3-4 weeks, so by approximately 16 weeks, the series should be completed.
+It is imperative that the new families complete the series to ensure puppies are fully protected.

 All of our dogs are on Sentinel for flea and heartworm prevention, and this is what we recommend.